argilla-io/argilla-python/docs/community/contributor.md

 Thank you for investing your time in contributing to the project!
 Any contribution you make will be reflected in the most recent version of Argilla 🤩.

 ???
-Question "New to conributing in general?"
+Question "New to contributing in general?"
     If you're a new contributor, read the [README](https://github.com/argilla-io/argilla/blob/develop/README.md) to get an overview of the project.
 In addition, here are some resources to help you get started with open-source contributions:

     * **Slack**: You are welcome to join the [Argilla Slack community](https://join.slack.com/t/rubrixworkspace/shared_invite/zt-whigkyjn-a3IUJLD7gDbTZ0rKlvcJ5g), where you can keep in touch with other users, contributors and the Argilla team.
 In the following [section](#first-contact-in-slack), you can find more information on how to get started in Slack.